How to use our new language charts right now

 Note: Beginning with WIDA ACCESS scores in 2026-2027, you can also use the language charts to interpret and communicate about ACCESS scores.
 We’ll give you more information on that when the time comes.

-Find the charts, informational PowerPoint slides, a facilitator toolkit and more information on the Revising ACCESS webpage.
+Find the charts, informational PowerPoint slides, a facilitator toolkit and more information at the bottom of the Revising ACCESS webpage.